 Time to Record

 When it’s time to record, I start the Audio Hijack session, which automatically starts any recording blocks, but I pause those until we’re past any preliminaries.
-With this setup, the session does need to be started for me to heard on Skype.
+With this setup, the session does need to be started for me to be heard on Skype.
 I then ask the panelists to start their recordings and I start my recordings and away we go.
 When the recording is done, I pause the recorder blocks and then save the audio files locally and wait for my co-hosts to send me links to theirs (usually Dropbox, but sometimes via OneDrive or Google Drive.)

-I used to have everyone count down to clap at the beginning in order to put a spike in the waveform that would help with synching up, but I found I didn’t need it after a while (mostly because I could see match them up using the Skype track I record) and it eliminates an unnecessary step.
+I used to have everyone count down to clap at the beginning in order to put a spike in the waveform that would help with synching up, but I found I didn’t need it after a while (mostly because I could match them up using the Skype track I record) and it eliminates an unnecessary step.

 In the next post, I will discuss how I edit a show and then the steps to prepare it for upload, distribution, and promotion.